Independent & Expert Mattress Reviews — Affiliate Disclosure

 Key Points:

-• Back sleepers: Medium-firm (6–7/10) for spinal alignment and lumbar support
+• Back sleepers: Medium-firm (6–7/10) for balanced support and alignment

 • Stomach sleepers: Firmer options (7–8/10) to prevent lower back strain